 Mergers and Acquisitions in Healthcare

 Mergers and Acquisitions (M&A) are creating mega health systems, cross-industry collaborations, and new approaches to commercial real estate.
-This indicates a greater need for strategic health facility capital planning.
+This indicates a greater need for strategic capital planning for health facilities.
 Hospital consolidation has steadily increased in recent years.
 Mergers and never-before-seen cross-industry collaborations with pharmaceutical companies, faith-based organizations, and nontraditional healthcare players continue to impact the healthcare industry.

-Many large healthcare systems are creating their own insurance companies to combat the reduction of reimbursements from large insurance companies.
-Consolidation is making some of the largest systems in the country, along with new kinds of healthcare organizations involving healthcare providers, payers, retailers, pharmaceutical and device companies, and other players.
+Many large healthcare systems are creating their own insurance companies to offset reductions in reimbursements from large insurers.
+Consolidation is creating some of the largest systems in the country, along with new kinds of healthcare organizations that involve healthcare providers, payers, retailers, pharmaceutical and device companies, and other players.

 Hospital-acquired Infections Remain a Problem: Facilities Can Lead the Charge Against Them

-Although progress has been made in preventing healthcare-associated infections (HAIs), the Center for Disease Control (CDC) estimates that one in 25 hospital patients acquires at least one HAI.
+Although progress has been made in preventing healthcare-associated infections (HAIs), the Centers for Disease Control and Prevention (CDC) estimates that 1 in 25 hospitalized patients acquires at least 1 HAI.

-According to the CDC, the physical environment is fourth on the list of HAI causes.
+According to the CDC, the physical environment ranks fourth among the causes of HAIs.
 While HAIs from treatment-related causes are decreasing, HAIs resulting from the environment of care may not be.
-Hospitals and healthcare facilities must consider how they can improve the design, maintenance, and management of facilities—from ventilation systems to room décor—to reduce infection risks.
+Hospitals and healthcare facilities must consider how to improve the design, maintenance, and management of their facilities—from ventilation systems to room décor—to reduce infection risks.

 Yet, preventing HAIs can become significantly more complicated when multiple sites and assets are involved.
-Further, not all organizations can ensure communication and transparency between the facility’s lead infection prevention and its facilities management director.
-With customized viewing for various roles, automated rules, configurable reports, and openness from end-to-end, an integrated facilities solution can become vital to preventing HAIs.
+Further, not all organizations can ensure communication and transparency between the facility's lead infection prevention and its facilities management director.
+With customized viewing for various roles, automated rules, configurable reports, and end-to-end openness, an integrated facilities solution can be vital to preventing HAIs.

 Data-driven Decision-making in Healthcare Facilities